FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 **Default guidance**
 - Rebasing onto `develop` is the default recommendation, especially for newer contributors.
-- Merging `main` into a feature branch is also acceptable and sometimes preferable.
+- Merging `develop` into a feature branch is also acceptable and sometimes preferable.

 **Rebasing is often easier when**
 - PRs are small or medium-sized